2kool2/crop-copy-slide-restore/readme.md

 Click to fully restore content via a sliding drop-down animation.

-As used on Tesco's <a href="http://www.tesco.com/food-love-stories/">Food Love Stories</a>.

-Vanilla JavaScript, small script <2kB minified and gzipped.
-Support down to IE9.

 I believe <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2 level AA accessible but as yet unconfirmed.